Due to concerns over the spread of COVID-19, Albany Code Camp has been postponed to Saturday, September 26th, 2020.

 Preferred Time of Day

-If you have a preference on when to schedule your session, please leave a note in the "Notes to organizer" field.
+If you have a preference for when to schedule your session, please leave a note in the "Notes to organizer" field.
 We will provide a preview of the schedule to speakers to make any last adjustments.

 Number of sessions